 Minimizes environmental report’s connection to loan guarantee

-Ed Martin — Photo by The Telegram
+Ed Martin speaks to reporters. — Photo by The Telegram

 Nalcor president and CEO Ed Martin is disappointed by some of the recommendations contained in the environmental assessment report on the $6.2-billion Lower Churchill hydroelectric development, but remains steadfast that Muskrat Falls is the least-cost way to meet provincial energy demands.